MobMonRob/DSL4GeometricAlgebra/README.md

 - In the poping-up wizard:
   - select platform type "Java Standard Edition"
   - choose the platform folder within the extracted archive.
-  - name it "GraalVM 17"
+  - name it "GraalVM"

 ### Netbeans project configuration
 - open project properties via right-click on the project
 - navigate to Build / Compile
-- in the drop-down list labeled "Java Platform" choose "GraalVM 17"
+- in the drop-down list labeled "Java Platform" choose "GraalVM"

 ## Dependencies Setup
-The project depends on the vecmath library in the refactured version of jogamp.
+The project depends on the vecmath library in the refactored version of the JogAmp Community.
 Your can find this library [here](https://jogamp.org/deployment/java3d/1.7.1-build-20200222/vecmath.jar).
 Unfortunately there is no maven repository available.
 That is why you need to download the jar file manually and add it as a local depency of the project.
 To do this in the nebeans ide: Right-click on the depencies of the project and add the dependency manually.
 The group id is "org.jogamp.java3d", the artifactId is "vecmath" and the type is "jar". \
 Alternatively clone it from [GitHub](https://github.com/JogAmp/vecmath/tree/dev1.7.1), update the compiler version in it's pom.xml and build it.

 Clone and checkout